 - I was fired for reporting race discrimination.

 - I was fired after I was interviewed by the EEOC and confirmed that there was gender discrimination at my company.

 - My boss fired me after I refused to falsify information to the government.

-If you even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
-Call our Cincinnati attorneys at (888) 707-4448.
-Call our Cleveland attorneys at (216) 291-4744.
-Call our Columbus attorneys at (888) 707-4448.
-Call our Toledo attorneys at (888) 707-4448.
+If you ever think that you might need an employment law lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation.
+The attorneys of The Spitz Law Firm, LLC, are experienced and dedicated to protecting employees’ rights and solving employment disputes.